Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

 **Why not XML or JSON?**

 I find XML is too verbose.
 JSON is much better than XML and is a reasonable alternative to XML.
 Both are very flexible but that can be a double edged sword.
 I feel there should be something better.
-I won't claim MIFF is better, it is just different.
+I do not claim MIFF is better, it is just different.

 **Why Big Endian for multibyte data types?**

 In the past my company was multi-platform, SGI IRIX, SUN OS, SUN Solaris and Windows (NT/2000/XP/etc.)  At that time the architecture on some of the other platforms was Big Endian and we stored the data in the native format of the machine.
-However this lead to issues when users moved their data over to a Little Endian machine which Windows has always been.
+However this lead to issues when users moved their data over to a machine with a different Endian.
 The problems that we faced were trivial to solve but were very annoying and yet anothering thing to remember.
 So standardizing on one option is easier than having to support two options.
 I go with simplicity, only one option to rule them all!
 It keeps things simpler even if it does mean a potential performance hit for a platform.
-This format isn't meant to be good in performance; its main goal is to be good in getting data moved from one place to another.
+This format is not meant to be good in performance; its main goal is to be good in getting data moved from one place to another.

 ## 1.4 - Disclosure

 I, Robbert de Groot, have been a professional Software Developer since 1995.

 This format is currently not sanctioned by any software vendor.
-This was an attempt on developing something in place of existing options which I find lacking or distasteful in some fashion.
+This was an attempt on developing something in place of existing or developing options which I find lacking or distasteful in some fashion.

 I can be reached at the following email address.